 - By Jenna Kunze

-NEW TOWN, N.D. — The owner of a South Dakota company has filed a civil complaint in federal court accusing the Mandan, Hidatsa, and Arikara Nation and its former chair of racketeering and fraud.
+NEW TOWN, N.D. — The owner of a South Dakota company has filed a civil complaint in federal court accusing the Mandan, Hidatsa, and Arikara Nation and a former councilman of racketeering and fraud.

 While the case is the latest in a string of legal action between Brookings, S.D.-based Bird Industries Inc. and MHA Nation, legal experts say the lawsuit will likely serve as a demonstration of the power of tribal sovereign immunity in legal matters.